SoulSwapFinance/SoulWallet-Extension/README.md

 - Define redux store reducers and state into separate file by method `createSlice` of redux toolkit.
 - Map reducer into root store in file index.ts

-### Add new message caller
+### Add: New Message Caller
-Read "Add a message handle"
+Read "Add: New Message Handle"

 ## Auto-Validate
 Extension auto validate code with eslint.
 Please setup eslint in editor and run `yarn lint` before commit code.